FRITZ!Box 6490 Cable Service - Knowledge Base

-"FON 1" and "FON 2" both have two options for connecting devices: You can either use the RJ11 socket on the back side or the TAE socket on the side of the FRITZ!Box for the respective extension.
-You cannot use both options to connect devices to an extension at the same time:
+"FON 1" and "FON 2" both have two options for connecting devices: You can either use the RJ11 socket on the back or the TAE socket on the side of the FRITZ!Box for the respective extension.
+You can only use one connection option at a time:

 If you connected a telephone to the RJ11 socket for "FON 1", you cannot connect a device (for example a telephone, answering machine) to the TAE socket for "FON 1".